ntemposd/ntemposd/README.md

 <h1>Hi 👋</h1>
 <p>My passion is to facilitate the creation of cut-edge tech products.</p>

-- 📍  I’m currently based in Thessaloniki
+-  📍 I’m currently based in Thessaloniki, Greece
 - 💻 I'm working for [wappier](https://wappier.com/)
 - 👨‍ You can see some of my past works at [ntemposd.me](ntemposd.me)
 - 💬 Ask me about product related matters and community building